 Hi, I'm Deb.
-I am an integrative counsellor.
-Generally person centred, but I hold an additional Diploma in CBT which means I have the option to be able to utilise and integrate both methodologies into my practice to best support you.
+I am a Person Centred counsellor, but I hold an additional Level 5 qualification in CBT which means I have the option to be able to utilise and integrate both methodologies into my practice to best support you.
 I am also an EMDR (Eye Movement Desensitisation Reprocessing) practitioner.
 This type of therapy is recommended for helping individuals process trauma(s).
 It involves Bi-lateral stimulation whilst looking at a light bar and has a high level of success.